World-of-ML-AI/Data-Analysis-Tools/Numpy/numpy_exercise.md

 If you find an error or think you've a better way to solve some of them, feel free to open an issue at <https://github.com/World-of-ML-AI/Data-Analysis-Tools>.
-File automatically generated.
-See the documentation to update questions/answers/hints programmatically.

 #### 1. Import the numpy package under the name `np` (★☆☆)